Mark Andrew Kiefer

 - Born November 13, 1968 in Orange, CA USA

-Pitcher Mark Kiefer played parts of four seasons in the majors but had his greatest success playing in Asia.
+Pitcher Mark Kiefer played parts of four seasons in the majors and had his greatest success playing in Asia.

 The younger brother of big leaguer Steve Kiefer, Mark was selected by the Milwaukee Brewers in the 21st round of the 1987 amateur draft.
 He made his pro debut in 1988, and playing for the Denver Zephyrs four years later, he led the 1992 American Association with 145 strikeouts.
 He reached the majors with the Brewers in 1993 and made 44 appearances in the bigs over the next four summers.
 In July 1996, he was traded to the Kansas City Royals for Chris Eddy.